Discovery of the tomb of Tutankhamun: Discovery

 To minimise the disruption to tourists, Carter and his Egyptian workforce began on 1 November 1922, earlier in the season than usual.
 On 4 November a worker uncovered a step in the rock.
 According to Carter's published account the workmen discovered the step while digging beneath the remains of the huts; other accounts attribute the discovery to a boy digging outside the assigned work area.
 The step proved to be the beginning of a tomb entrance staircase.
 At the bottom stood a doorway sealed with limestone and plaster, into which Carter cut a peephole to see the passage beyond was filled with rubble.
 Carter sent a telegram to Carnarvon, then in England, and had the workmen re-fill the pit to secure the tomb until Carnarvon's arrival.
 While waiting, Carter asked his friend and colleague Arthur Callender to assist with the upcoming excavation.

-The digging resumed after 23 November with Carnarvon's arrival in Luxor with his daughter Evelyn Herbert.
+The digging resumed after 23 November with Carnarvon's arrival in Luxor with his daughter Lady Evelyn Herbert.
 Upon closer examination the doorway seal was found to be inscribed with the name of Tutankhamun, suggesting that this was his tomb.
 The debris that filled the passage contained objects bearing the names of other kings, suggesting it might be a cache of miscellaneous objects buried during his reign.
 The doorway had been partially demolished before being resealed, indicating an ancient robbery.
 On 26 November the excavators reached another sealed doorway.
 Carter's book on the discovery, co-written with Arthur Cruttenden Mace, described the breaching of the seal in one of the most famous passages in the history of archaeology:

 Carnarvon asked Carter if he could see anything.
 Accounts differ as to the wording of Carter's answer; in the best-known version, in his book, Carter replied "Yes, wonderful things."